Arts & Cultural Activities

 Scots Rock

-The Scots Rock programme is an opportunity for students to learn the process of performing and creating rock songs in a band setting.
+The Scots Rock programme is an opportunity for rock students to learn the process of performing and creating songs in a band setting.

 Key Information